Last Updated: March 2, 2026

 Sustainability Initiatives: Growing emphasis on environmental sustainability requires CSAMs to understand and promote Microsoft’s green tech solutions and help customers achieve ESG goals.

 Outcome-Based Selling: The focus has shifted from product features to measurable business outcomes, requiring CSAMs to align closely with customer business goals and demonstrate ROI.
+This mirrors the broader shift happening across CS, from CS being viewed as a cost center to CS being viewed as a revenue protection function.

 Case Studies: CSAM Success Stories